-After loosening as much of the burnt-on food as possible with a spatula or wood spoon:
+After loosening as much of the burnt-on food as possible with a spatula or wooden spoon:

 Best Way to Clean a Moderately Dirty Pot

-Hate scrubbing?
-Let time do the work for you by leaving the burnt pot or grimy glass bakeware to soak overnight in the sink.
+Let time and dishwasher liquid/tablet do the work for you, as the dishwashing liquid and tablet will help break down the burnt residue and grease.
 While this isn't the best method for serious messes, it'll do just fine for most cooking messes.